 Not enough rest, doing too much too soon, overly repetitive motions and everyday wear and tear can result in workout injuries that put the kibosh on your fitness plans.
-In fact, a 2017 study of college athletes published in the Journal of Athletic Training found overuse injuries (repetitive motions from sports and workouts) account for nearly 30 percent of all injuries.
+In fact, a 2017 study of college athletes published in the Journal of Athletic Training found overuse injuries (usually resulting from repetitive motions from sports and workouts) account for nearly 30 percent of all injuries.

 Inflammation, general stress and tendinitis were the most common overuse injuries reported.
 And high-speed, full-body-contact sports most often resulted in acute injuries.
-Here are some of the most common workout injuries, how they can occur and tips for staying safe.
+While you may not be tackling anyone in the gym, you may still be at risk for workout injuries.
+Here are some of the most common one, how they can occur and tips for staying safe.

 These tiny, hairline fractures usually occur in the bones of the foot, heel or shin and are often the result of doing too much too soon or repetitive jumping, says Luga Podesta, MD, sports medicine specialist at Podesta Orthopedic and Sports Medicine Institute.